godalming123/common-assembly/readme.md

 # Performance

+## Benchmarking common assembly

-A list of ways to benchmark common assembly compared to other languages:
+- To benchmark common assembly compared to other languages, a program that runs a loop several hundred times could be used
+- The loop could:
+  - Use seeded randomness to pick a performance benchmark from the following:
     - N-body simulation
     - Indexed access to a sequence of 12 integers
     - Generate mandlebrot set portable bitmap file
     - Calculations with arbritrary precesion arithmatic
-- Allocate, treverse, and deallocate binary trees
+    - Allocate, traverse, and deallocate binary trees
+    - Sort a list
+    - Search for prime numbers
+  - Run the performance benchmark
+  - Print the result of the performace benchmark to stdout

+## Common assembly performance improvements

 A list of performance improvements compared to low level languages such as C/C++/Rust/Odin/Zig/Jai/D: